yyuqing-42/Portfolio/README.md

-# Welcome to Yuqing's Portfolio

 Hello, my name is Yuqing Yang.
+Welcome to my Portfolio!

 I recently graduated from University of California, Los Angeles **(UCLA)** with a Bachelor of Science in **Statistics**.
 During my time at college, I have developed a strong analytics and problem-solving skill set that can tackle business problems.